-Your Student Support Officer is Kate Haley.
-She can support you with any problems you experience whilst at university, as well as provide guidance to help you achieve your goals.
+Kate can support you with any problems you experience whilst at university, and she can also provide guidance to help you achieve your goals.

 Yes, you can.
-If I'm not the person to answer your query I'll point you in the right direction.
+If I'm not the person to answer your query, I'll point you in the right direction.

-However, if you're stuck and you need help quickly you might be able to find what you're looking for in the Skills Online resource on Moodle.
+However, if you're stuck and you need help quickly, you might be able to find what you're looking for in the Skills Online resource on Moodle.

-No, I don't proof read your work, but I will look at it with you and advise you on how to edit it.
+No, I don't proofread your work, but I will look at it with you and advise you on how to edit it.

-A fresh pair of eyes may be able to highlight areas for improvement, and help you see what your subject tutors are looking for.
+A fresh pair of eyes may be able to highlight areas for improvement, and help you to see what your subject tutors are looking for.

 Yes.
 There is a lot to take on board in postgraduate study, especially if you have come from employment and it is a long while since you studied.

-However, it is not a counselling service, and if you would like to speak to a counsellor please contact the university counsellors on 0161 247 3493 or contact your local GP.
+However, it is not a counselling service, and if you would like to speak to a counsellor, please contact the university counsellors on 0161 247 3493 or contact your local GP.

-If you want to focus on improving your work it is useful to bring any feedback you have received from your tutors.
+If you want to focus on improving your work, it is useful to bring any feedback you have received from your tutors.